A US House of Representatives subcommittee discussed legalized sports betting and whether the federal government should intervene nearly a month ago.

 - Louisiana Gaming Control Board chairman Ronnie Jones

-Mississippi already has legalized sports betting, and PA sports betting should roll out later this year.
+Mississippi already has legalized sports betting, and sports betting in Pennsylvania should roll out later this year.
 Legislation has been considered in the other two states.